-This section consists of heading of the sheet with the date of preparation.
-Furthermore, on the right-hand side you can see the difference between of Debit and Credit amounts.
+This section consists of the heading of the sheet with the date of preparation.
+Furthermore, on the right-hand side, you can see the difference between Debit and Credit amounts.

 2. Data Input Section

 This section consists of accounting heads from the Ledger.
 I have included most of them, but if required you can change it as per your need.
-The accounting head are as follow:
+The accounting head is as follow:

 Cash In Current A/C